crash-python/crash-python/doc-source/gdb-internals.rst

 and pointers.
 Only when we load an executable or target does it switch to i386:x86_64.

-The effect of this is that any code that relys on type information *must* be executed in a separate context from the one that loaded the executable and/or taret.
-Otherwise, any built-in types that are pointers or `long` based will use the 32-bit sizes.
+The effect of this is that any code that relies on type information *must* be executed in a separate context from the one that loaded the executable and/or target.
+Otherwise, any built-in types that are pointers or ``long`` based will use the 32-bit sizes.